Stock market today: Wall Street rises to cap a winning April

-NEW YORK (AP) — Wall Street is closing out a winning April with modest gains Friday as more companies say their profits at the start of the year weren’t as bad as expected.
+NEW YORK (AP) — Wall Street closed out a winning April with gains Friday after more companies said their profits at the start of the year weren’t as bad as expected.

-Exxon Mobil was doing some of the market's heaviest lifting after it rose 1.4%.
+Exxon Mobil did some of the market's heavier lifting after it rose 1.3%.
 It reported stronger profit and revenue for the latest quarter than forecast.

 Wall Street has focused heavily on what CEOs are saying about their upcoming trends given how much uncertainty is ahead about where the economy and interest rates are heading.
 The economy is slowing under the weight of much higher interest rates meant to get high inflation under control.

-The majority of companies so far this reporting season have beaten expectations, highlighted by Big Tech behemoths like Microsoft, Alphabet and Meta Platforms.
+The majority of companies so far this reporting season have beaten expectations, highlighted by Big Tech behemoths this past week like Microsoft, Alphabet and Meta Platforms.
 They have an outsized effect on market indexes because of their massive size.

-Recent economic reports have firmed expectations on Wall Street that the Federal Reserve will raise interest rates again at its next meeting next week.
-Some traders are also betting on a possibility the Fed may raise rates again in June.
+Recent economic reports have kept expectations in place on Wall Street for the Federal Reserve to raise interest rates again at its next meeting next week.
+Traders are also betting on a small possibility the Fed may raise rates again in June.

 A report on Friday said the inflation measure that the Fed prefers to use came in close to expectations for March, but it remains well above the target.